 - Whole wheat tortillas or hot cooked brown rice, lime wedges and chopped fresh cilantro, optional

-- In a 4- or 5-qt. slow cooker, combine the first 13 ingredients.
-If desired, stir in liquid smoke.
-Add pork, potatoes and onion; toss to combine.
-Cook, covered, 7-9 hours or until pork is tender.
+- In a 4- or 5-qt. slow cooker, mix first 13 ingredients and, if desired, liquid smoke.
+Stir in pork, potatoes and onion.
+Cook, covered, on low until pork is tender, 7-9 hours.

 - Discard bay leaf; skim fat from cooking juices.
 Shred pork slightly with two forks.
-If desired, serve with tortillas, lime and cilantro.
+Serve with remaining ingredients as desired.
 Yield: 12 servings (about 2 quarts).